 The Trezor Model T is highly portable because its size is just 2.52in x 1.54in x 0.39in (64mm x 39mm x 10mm), and it’s only 0.56oz (16g) in weight.

 CPU specs include a 168 MHz embedded ARM processor (Cortex-M4) running the “Trezor Core” system (custom developed).
-Retail price for the Trezor Model T is 149 EUR (~$175 USD).
+The retail price for the Trezor Model T is 149 EUR, as of writing these lines.

 The Trezor Model T comes with the following: